MFW2000/MFW2000/Repository.md

 ### General -> Pull Requests

 Only squash merging should be enabled.
+Additionally, the default commit message should be set to the pull request title only.

 ### Branches